mpwillson/pcloud/README_playlist.md

   created.

 `--dir playlist-dir`
-: Set location for m3u playlist files.
+: Set location for local m3u playlist files.
 Default is the empty string.

 `--list`
 : List the existing pCloud playlists on stdout.
 No other